kgjerde/corporaexplorer/README.md

 These arguments have the following consequences:

-  - *If used in the “Term(s) to chart” fields*: The corpus map plot will highlight documents that satisfy the search arguments.
+  - *If used in the “Term(s) to chart” fields*: The corpus map plot will use colour fillings to indicate days/documents that satisfy the search arguments.
 Likewise, the summary statistics displayed in the “Corpus info” tab will be based on the documents matching the search arguments.
-In the document themselves, all pattern matches will be highlighted.
-For example, a search for `Russia--Title` will highlight only documents with the pattern Russia in the Title column, but the pattern Russia will be highlighted in all documents.
+In the documents themselves, all pattern matches will be highlighted.
+For example, a search for `Russia--Title` will in the corpus map plot colour only documents with the pattern Russia in the Title column, but the pattern Russia will be highlighted in all documents.
   - *If used in the “Add terms for highlighting” field*: The pattern will be highlighted in all documents.
 The summary statistics displayed in the “Corpus info” tab will be based on the documents